 Seasonal Flowers in Fort Worth Summer

-It is no secret that Fort Worth summers are sweltering.
+It is no secret that Dallas and Fort Worth summers are sweltering.
 In fact, the average summer temperature can quickly reach over 100°.
 In order to still have a garden that is full of beautiful blooming flowers, you need to know which ones will be able to withstand high temperatures during the extreme Texas summer.
-Blooms Landcare is your Fort Worth landscape design company that fully understands how the Fort Worth climate can impact your garden.
+Blooms Landcare is your Dallas and Fort Worth landscape design company that fully understands how the Dallas and Fort Worth climate can impact your garden.
 Here are a few seasonal flowers that will thrive during the summer months.

 These flowers are similar to daisies and are a native plant of Texas.
 Black-Eyed Susans get their name from their dark center, which sharply contrast their bright exterior.
 The majority of Black-Eyed Susans are typically a bright golden yellow that it isn’t uncommon to have these flowers appear and shades of red or orange.
 They are incredibly hearty and will be able to survive the summer